andrasq/node-restiq/Readme.md

 ### restiq.mw.parseBodyParams( req, res, next )

 Merge the query string parameters from the body into `req.params`.
-Will read the body with `mw.readBody` if it has not been read already.
+Will read the body with `restiq.mw.readBody` if it has not been read already.

 ### restiq.mw.readBody( req, res, next )